Report shows cancer death rates high in North Central Florida compared to state

 WellFlorida News Release

-According to the report, the age-adjusted death rate of all cancers is 27% higher in North Central Florida than in the state.
-The leading types of cancer in both the region and the state are lung, colon and breast cancer.
-Lung cancer is the number one cancer—but in North Central Florida, the death rate from lung cancer is 42% higher than the state rate.
+According to the report, the age-adjusted death rate of all cancers is 28% higher in North Central Florida than in the state.
+Though cancer incidence rates in the region are lower than the state, people in North Central Florida are dying of cancer more frequently.

 “This discrepancy indicates a need for improvement in cancer screening, education, awareness, access to healthcare services and other systemic issues,” said Jeff Feller, chief executive officer of WellFlorida Council.

-One of NCFCCC’s purposes is to collect data to determine the greatest cancer related needs in the area.
-The North Central Florida Cancer Report 2016 will be used to assist NCFCCC in establishing priorities and planning for future regional cancer control activities.
+One of NCFCCC’s purposes is to collect data to determine the greatest cancer related needs in the area and develop and carry out plans to meet those needs.
+The North Central Florida Cancer Report 2013 will be used to assist NCFCCC in establishing priorities and planning for future regional cancer control activities.

 The report is also useful for healthcare professionals, researchers, grant writers, cancer stakeholders and anyone interested in the region’s latest cancer statistics.

 North Central Florida Cancer Report 2013 can be downloaded from the publications page of WellFlorida’s website at www.www.wellflorida.org.

 One of Florida’s five regional Cancer Control Collaboratives, NCFCCC’s purpose is to improve access to cancer care and reduce the burden of cancer in North Central Florida.
 To learn more about NCFCCC, please contact Lauren Pollock at email@example.com or 352-313-6500 x 115.
 Oversight and leadership of NCFCCC is provided by WellFlorida Council.
 To learn more about WellFlorida, please visit www.www.wellflorida.org.